-1Academic-related travel fees: EDLT 760 and EDOL 754B are courses that include an international trip as part of the course requirements.
+&lt;sup>2Academic-related travel fees: EDLT 760 and EDOL 754B (applies to both PhD and EdD programs) are courses that include an international trip as part of the course requirements.
 Students will incur travel costs.
 Exact amount varies year to year based on the destination, airline, hotel, class size, etc. Past trips have cost anywhere from \$1,500 to \$5,000 per person.

-Academic-related travel fee1: EDOL 754B Psychology Programs Tuition, per unit Master's-level courses at graduate campuses \$1,110 Master's-level courses at Malibu campus \$1,395 Doctoral-level courses \$1,395 General Fees PsyD Student Government Association activity fee, annually \$40 Encino Graduate Campus facilities fee, per term \$65 Irvine Graduate Campus facilities fee, per term \$65 Late registration fee \$150 Withdrawal fee \$150 Continuous registration fee, per course 3 \$100 Challenge examination fee, per course Auditing fee, per course (not required of enrolled students).
-(Auditing fee for EdD in Organizational Leadership travel Transcripts, per copy \$5 Late company reimbursement payment fee 4 (nonrefundable) Finance charge 5 (per day) Two-payment option service charge 6 (per term) Three-payment option service charge 7 (per term) Returned check charge \$25
+Academic-related travel fee : EDOL 754B Psychology Programs Tuition, per unit Master's-level courses at graduate campuses \$1,145 Master's-level courses at Malibu campus \$1,440 Doctoral-level courses \$1,440 General Fees PsyD Student Government Association activity fee, annually · \$40 Encino Graduate Campus facilities fee, per term Irvine Graduate Campus facilities fee, per term \$65 Late registration fee Withdrawal fee \$150 Continuous registration fee, per course \$100 Challenge examination fee, per course \$300 Auditing fee, per course (not required of enrolled students) \$100 (Auditing fee for EdD in Organizational Leadership travel is \$350) Transcripts, per copy \$5 Late company reimbursement payment fee (nonrefundable) )\$50 Finance charge (per day) Two-payment option service charge (per term) \$25 Three-payment option service charge (per term) \$50 Returned check charge \$25

-2Academic travel cancellation fee: A variable cancellation fee may be assessed when a student cancels a course-related trip after the stated applicable deadline.
+&lt;sup>3Academic travel cancellation fee: A variable cancellation fee may be assessed when a student cancels a course-related trip after the stated applicable deadline.
 This cancellation fee may range between \$250 to \$800, the exact amount to be determined by the program office upon taking into consideration any administrative fees, processing fees, and/or cancellation penalty imposed by the travel agency.

-3For students enrolled in ED 792 or PSY 801: Education and psychology doctoral students who have completed the final oral defense of their dissertation and the manuscript modifications required by the dissertation committee and have submitted all the necessary forms and dissertation manuscript for APA review by the add/drop deadline are enrolled in ED 792 or PSY 801 and pay this fee in lieu of the tuition for ED 791, EDEL 791, EDOL 791, or PSY 795.
+For students enrolled in ED 792 or PSY 801: Education and psychology doctoral students who have completed the final oral defense of their dissertation and the manuscript modifications required by the dissertation committee and have submitted all the necessary forms and dissertation manuscript for APA review by the add/drop deadline are enrolled in ED 792 or PSY 801 and pay this fee in lieu of the tuition for ED 791, EDEL 791, EDOL 791, PGLC 791, or PSY 795.
 For more information, please see the course descriptions for ED 792 and PSY 801 in this academic catalog.

-4Liquidated damages pursuant to Cal.
+&lt;sup>5Liquidated damages pursuant to Cal.
 Civ.
 Code §167-b, charged when the company reimbursement payment deadline is missed.

-5A .027 percent per day delinquency charge (liquidated damages under Cal.
+&lt;sup>6A .027 percent per day delinquency charge (liquidated damages under Cal.
 Civ.
 Code §167-b) is applicable to all delinquent balances.
 The imposition of such a delinquency charge does not constitute an agreement to forebear collection of the delinquent payment.

-6Students who are eligible for and choose to use the two-payment option will be assessed a \$25 service charge per term, due with the first payment.
+TStudents who are eligible for and choose to use the two-payment option will be assessed a \$25 service charge per term, due with the first payment.

-7 Students who are eligible for and choose to use the three-payment option will be assessed a \$50 service charge per term, due with the first payment.
+&lt;sup>8Students who are eligible for and choose to use the three-payment option will be assessed a \$50 service charge per term, due with the first payment.